 When it comes to the Discover picks, prioritize options that lock down the board.

 - Hydrologist – Noble Sacrifice is usually a high priority pick, but especially so when facing 2-health minions.
-With Righteous Protector in play Redemption and Getaway Kodo can be good choices to keep your defenses up.
+With Righteous Protector in play Redemption can be a good choice to keep your defenses up.
 In rare situations, Repentance can punish an opponent trying to sneak a big minion into play.

 - Gentle Megasaur – Against aggression, you want to look for tools that keep you on the board.
 Divine Shield, Deathrattle, and +1/+1 are all obvious choices here, but +3 Health can be effective at maintaining your position as well.
 If you’re at low health and you need to put a wall between your Hero and opponent’s minions, Taunt is also something to consider – remember that it does not add anything onto the board besides protecting your health total, so do it only if you are really low.